Krueske/AQuilt/README.md

 ## 🔗Links

-You can download the AQuilt model after anonymity period from this link:[link]
+You can download the AQuilt model from this link:[link](https://huggingface.co/xiapk7/AQuilt)

 ## ⚙️Environment Setup